antvis/gatsby-theme-antv/README.md

 Not ready.

-> Set envoironment variable `GATSBY_PATH_PREFIX` in deploy service like netlify to preview pathPrefix site in root domain.
+> Set envoironment variable `GATSBY_PATH_PREFIX` to `/` in deploy service like netlify to preview pathPrefix site in root domain.

 ## Used libraries